pnav/planiilogic/2020-Spring/README.md

 A Jupyter Notebook with response questions about the latest *GEB* readings, as well as coding qeustions around python control flow, loops and basic data structures.

+### Homework 3 - Probably a House of Cards

+A Jupyter Notebook with response questions about *GEB* and *SN* readings, and coding questions to build a virtual deck of cards.

 [1]: https://ugs.utexas.edu/flags/students/about/quantitative-reasoning